netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 sudo systemctl disable systemd-resolved.service && sudo systemctl stop systemd-resolved
 ```

-Set your DNS server in `/etc/resolv.conf` to your prefered DNS server instead of 127.0.0.53.
+Set your DNS server in `/etc/resolv.conf` to your preferred DNS server instead of 127.0.0.53.

 ---